intechstudio/grid-documentation/tooltips/Actionblock_tooltips.md

 Set the button mode to Momentary, Toggle or n-step.
 ### Encoder
 Set the velocity sensitivity and the Absolute/Relative mode of the encoder.
-### Potmeter
+### Potentiometer
-Set the effective digital resolution of the potenciometer.
+Set the effective digital resolution of the potentiometer.

 ## Condition
 ### If
-Create a conditional action branch. | Order the conditional blocks can be: If [Elseif] ...
+Create a conditional action branch. | Order the conditional blocks should be: If [Elseif] ...
 [Elseif] [Else] End
 ### Elseif
-Create a conditional action branch. | Order the conditional blocks can be: If [Elseif] ...
+Create a conditional action branch. | Order the conditional blocks should be: If [Elseif] ...
 [Elseif] [Else] End
 ### Else
-Create a conditional action branch. | Order the conditional blocks can be: If [Elseif] ...
+Create a conditional action branch. | Order the conditional blocks should be: If [Elseif] ...
 [Elseif] [Else] End
 ### End
-Create a conditional action branch. | Order the conditional blocks can be: If [Elseif] ...
+Create a conditional action branch. | Order the conditional blocks should be: If [Elseif] ...
 [Elseif] [Else] End

 ## Codeblock
 ### Codeblock
-Use the Codeblock to create a custom action block that can run any Lua code.
+Use the Codeblock to create a custom action block that can run any form of lua code.

 ## Timer
 ### Timer Start
-Start the timer of the given control element. | Once the given timeout period is passed, the timer event of the given controll element will be triggered.
+Start the timer of the selected control element. | Once the given timeout period is passed, the timer event of the given control element will be triggered.
 ### Timer Stop
-Stop the timer of the given control element. | The timer event will not be triggered until the timer is restarted.
+Stop the timer of the selected control element. | The timer event will not be triggered until the timer is restarted.